Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 "Why does my cat suddenly have bad breath?"

-Sudden onset of bad breath can indicate dental problems, infections or organic diseases.
+Sudden onset of bad breath can indicate dental problems, infections, or organic diseases.

-“Which home remedies help against bad breath in cats?”
+"What home remedies help against bad breath in cats?"

 "Should I brush my cat's teeth?"

-Conclusion: Bad breath in cats – A problem you shouldn’t ignore
+Conclusion: Bad breath in cats – a problem you shouldn't ignore

 The most important points summarized: